 What is Counselling?

-Counselling is a type of talking therapy aimed at helping you to improve your wellbeing by talking through issues causing you emotional distress.
+Counselling is a type of talking therapy aimed at helping you improve your wellbeing by talking through issues causing you emotional distress.

 Unlike your other relationships, an experienced counsellor will resist giving you their opinion, offering you advice, or telling you what to do.

 People access counselling for all sorts of reasons.
-For you it could be to address an issue from your past, or to help manage a significant life event.
+For you, it could be to address an issue from your past or to help manage a significant life event.

-A better understanding of yourself, others and your experiences, can lead to changes in the way you handle relationships and deal with issues.
+A better understanding of yourself, others, and your experiences can lead to changes in the way you handle relationships and deal with issues.

 Working with a counsellor may also result in you feeling more confident and seeing improvements to your wellbeing.